Table of Contents Hide

 You will get different financing options which you should pay pack in fixed monthly installments (starts from 6 months to 24 months and more).
 But be careful about the higher APR you borrow in a longer period of time and also the higher deferred interest rate in case you don’t pay off your balance in full.

 No, it doesn’t.
 Insurance covers only a portion of the cost.

-The price of Invisalign treatment varies because of many factors so does with insurance.
+The price of Invisalign treatment varies because of many factors so does insurance.
 Your dental insurance plan will issue how and what amount of percentage is covered, which can be between 20 % and 50 %.

 If you have a comprehensive dental plan from your employer that includes orthodontics, the insurance covers a percentage of the Invisalign costs.
 Otherwise, you should purchase a self-fund health care plan from other provider companies.
-Most notable insurance carriers include Delta Dental, Cigna, Humana, Aetna and USAA Dental.
+Most notable insurance carriers include Delta Dental, Cigna, Humana, Aetna, and USAA Dental.